 I gained weight, stopped exercising, developed a text neck and felt lethargic.
 My endless hours at the office forced me to give up on my healthy food.

 I was now completely focused on eating junk.
 In fact, I was eating at all odd hours (which included midnight and early hours of the morning such as 2: 00 AM).
+Moreover, I consumed low carb diet which further jeopardized my blood sugar levels.

 I guess all this adversely impacted my insulin production.
 My pancreas became lethargic and stopped producing the required amount of insulin that my body needed to convert extra glucose into expendable energy.